FLORIDA RESIDENCY REQUIREMENTS

 - Legal Status: Be a U.S. citizen or an eligible legal alien.

-- Residency Proof: Submit a Florida Residency Declaration for Tuition Purposes (Form FRD-1) along with two documents proving you have lived in Florida for at least 12 consecutive months before the first day of classes.
+- Residency Proof: Submit a Florida Residency Declaration for Tuition Purposes (Form FRD-1) along with two documents from the lists below, proving you or your parent/guardian have lived in Florida for at least 12 consecutive months before the first day of classes.

 - Dependent vs. Independent Status:

-- If you are under 24, your parent or guardian must prove their residency.
+- If you are under 24, your parent or guardian must provide the documents.

-- If you are 24 or older, married, a veteran, or financially independent, you can qualify on your own.
+- If you are 24 or older, married, have a child, are a veteran, or have earned more than $7,170 in the past 12 months, you will use your own documents.

 How to Apply for Florida Residency for Tuition Purposes

-To qualify as a Florida resident for tuition purposes, you must submit documents proving your residency.
-These documents must be submitted before the first day of classes for the term you are applying for.
-Residency is determined each term, meaning you must provide proof before your first term as a Florida resident.
+To qualify as a Florida resident for tuition purposes, you or your parent/guardian must submit documents proving your residency.
+These documents must be submitted before the first day of classes of the term for which you are applying.
+The responsibility of providing clear and convincing documentation that justifies your classification as a resident for tuition purposes rests with you or your parent/guardian.

 Important: Once classes begin, tuition rates (in-state or out-of-state) are final and cannot be changed for that term.